 Having any kind of substance abuse is difficult enough, let alone the overwhelming task of finding the proper rehabilitation facility and making sure you have the proper drug rehab insurance to help cover the cost.
-Health insurance makes it possible for many people to access treatment that they would not be able to afford otherwise.
-The majority of health insurance plans offer some addiction treatment coverage.
+Health insurance makes it possible for many people to access rehab treatment that they would not be able to afford otherwise.
+The majority of health insurance plans offer some drug and alcohol addiction treatment coverage.